-Our Compensation & Talent Development Committee approved fiscal year 2022 target values of awards and awards paid under the Executive Bonus Plan.
-Depending on our overall business performance, which for fiscal year 2022 was specifically related to our attainment of Adjusted EBITDA and free cash flow, each Named Executive Officer, other than the Chief Executive Officer, was eligible to receive a short-term incentive award, or STI, under the Executive Bonus Plan ranging from zero to 160% of his or her annual base salary, with 80% being the STI target.
-Our Chief Executive Officer was eligible to receive a short-term incentive award under the

-Executive Bonus Plan ranging from zero to 250% of his annual base salary, with 125% being the STI target.
+Our Compensation & Talent Development Committee approved fiscal year 2023 target values of awards and awards paid under the Executive Bonus Plan.
+Depending on our overall business performance, which for fiscal year 2023 was specifically related to our attainment of Adjusted EBITDA, free cash flow and Greenhouse Gas emissions reductions targets, each Named Executive Officer, other than the Chief Executive Officer, was eligible to receive a short-term incentive award, or STI, under the Executive Bonus Plan ranging from zero to 160% of his or her annual base salary, with 80% being the STI target.
+Our Chief Executive Officer was eligible to receive a short-term incentive award under the Executive Bonus Plan ranging from zero to 250% of his annual base salary, with 125% being the STI target.
 These targets were subject to change at the discretion of the Compensation & Talent Development Committee.
 Performance objectives are generally set on an annual basis.
-The applicable performance period was the 2022 fiscal year.
+The applicable performance period was the 2023 fiscal year.

-For fiscal year 2022 awards under the Executive Bonus Plan, 75% of the target value of the award was based on attaining 100% of the applicable annual Adjusted EBITDA target, and 25% was based on attaining 100% of the free cash flow target.
-In order to tie executive compensation with the Company's climate-related goals, the Committee has determined that the fiscal 2023 target values of awards under the Executive Bonus Plan will be comprised of three components: (i) an Adjusted EBITDA target award); (ii) a free cash flow target (20% of the target award); and (iii) a Greenhouse Gas emissions target (10% of the target award).
+For fiscal year 2023 awards under the Executive Bonus Plan, 70% of the target value of the award was based on attaining 100% of the applicable annual Adjusted EBITDA target, 20% was based on attaining 100% of the free cash flow target, and 10% was based on attaining 100% of the Greenhouse Gas emissions reduction target.